taidinh5/Cyclistic_Data_Analysis_Case_Study/README.md

 # 🚴‍♂️ Cyclistic Bike-Share Analysis Case Study

 ## 📌 Introduction
-Welcome to the **Cyclistic bike-share analysis** case study!
-This project applies the complete data analysis process — **Ask, Prepare, Process, Analyze, Share, and Act** — to generate actionable, data-driven marketing recommendations.
-You'll explore historical ride data to uncover key insights into rider behavior.
+This project will apply the complete data analysis process (**Ask, Prepare, Process, Analyze, Share, and Act**) to generate actionable, data-driven marketing recommendations.
+I'll be exploring historical ride data to uncover key insights into rider behavior.

 ## 🧠 Scenario
-You are a **junior data analyst** on the **Cyclistic marketing analytics team** in Chicago.
+I am a **junior data analyst** on the **Cyclistic marketing analytics team** in Chicago.
 The **Director of Marketing, Lily Moreno**, wants to increase the number of annual members.
-Your team’s mission is to analyze how **casual riders** differ from **annual members** and develop strategies to convert them into loyal customers.
+My team’s mission is to analyze how **casual riders** differ from **annual members** and develop strategies to convert them into loyal customers.

 ## 👥 Key Stakeholders
 - **Cyclistic**: Chicago-based bike-share company with **5,800+ bikes** and **600+ stations**, offering both traditional and adaptive bikes